Knight at the Movies ARCHIVES

 from the fairy tale romance.

-D.E.B.S. which takes off from the dark blue, black and white plaid school girl skirts, beautifully
+The scenic design of D.E.B.S. which takes off from the dark blue, black and white plaid school girl skirts, beautifully

 backdrops the movie and places the luscious cast in beautiful shadowboxes, giving the scenes a dark gleam that’s